Operculicarya pachypus Eggli

-Elephant Tree is quite a strong plant and because it is grown in rather harsh conditions, it is a relatively adaptable species.
+Operculicarya pachypus is quite a strong plant, and because it is grown in rather harsh conditions, it is a relatively adaptable species.
 This plant is drought tolerant and does well in full sun in most places.
-It cannot tolerate freezing conditions.
+However, it cannot tolerate freezing conditions.

-It does not need an enormous amount of water, but during the growing season it can enjoy quite a lot of water.
+It does not need an enormous amount of water, but it can enjoy quite a lot of water during the growing season.
 Water a bit more regularly if in a container.
-Its roots will swell underneath the soil and you will only know that is the case when you repot the plant.
+Its roots will swell underneath the soil; you will only know that when you repot the plant.

-In cold winters plants will be more or less deciduous but will remain evergreen in warmer locations.
+In cold winters, plants will be more or less deciduous but remain evergreen in warmer locations.
 Avoid watering during periods of dormancy.

-Like most caudiciforms, this plant enjoys a fast draining potting soil.
-Avoid peat if possible and amend soil with drainage material such as pumice, expanded shale, perlite or a similar product… – See more at: How to Grow and Care for an Elephant Tree (Operculicarya decaryi)
+Like most caudiciforms, this plant enjoys fast-draining potting soil.
+Avoid peat if possible, and amend the soil with drainage material such as pumice, expanded shale, perlite, or a similar product.

 - Back to genus Operculicarya